-Note: Before starting OLTEP, get the operator to vary offline any device connected to the storage director to be tested
+Note: Before starting OLTEP, get the operator to vary offline any device connected to the storage director to

-- To invoke OLTEP by using job control language (JCL) in the OS job stream, cards must be prepared to execute the program. - To invoke OLTEP with the START command, use one of the following.
-(The START command can be used only if an OLTEP procedure is cataloged in SYS1.PROCLIB.)
+- 1. To invoke OLTEP by using job control language (JCL) in the OS job stream, cards must be prepared to execute the program. - 2.
+To invoke OLTEP with the START command, use one of the following.
+The START command can be used only if an OLTEP procedure is cataloged in SYS1.PROCLIB.)

-S OLTEP.PN,OPTIONS (VS1) S OLTEP,OPTIONS (VS2),(MVS)
+S OLTEP.PN.OPTIONS (VS1) S OLTEP, OPTIONS (VS2), (MVS)

-Definitions of the symbols used in the START command are:
+Definitions of the symbols used in the START command are: START command name of OLTEP procedure in SYS1.PROCLIB OLTEP = partition number (VS1 only)

-S = START command

-OLTEP = name of OLTEP procedure in SYS1.PROCLIB

-PN = partition number (VS1 only)

-OPTIONS = see appropriate OLTEP publication for examples.
+,OPTIONS = see appropriate OLTEP publication for examples.